 Delivery Truck Drivers and Driver/Sales Workers

-Delivery Truck Drivers and Driver/Sales Workers play the most important part in pick up and delivery of goods door to door to businesses and households.
+Delivery Truck Drivers and Driver/Sales Workers play the most important part in pick-up and delivery of goods door to door to businesses and households.
 They sell or deliver goods, such as food products, including restaurant take-out items, or pick up or deliver items such as commercial laundry; may also take orders, collect payment, or stock merchandise at point of delivery.
-The job opportunities are good in this occupation as there are greatest number of job openings each year.
+The job opportunities are good in this occupation as there are greatest numbers of job openings each year.

 Role of Delivery Truck Drivers and Driver/Sales Workers